WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ---

 ## Domain Building Blocks

-^ There are various pieces we use when building domains using domain driven design.
-We won't go into a lot of detail on these.
-You can find more detail about them on wikipedia or other places.
+^ Building Blocks for DDD

+^ Find more info on Wikipedia or the DDD book by Eric Evans

-- Value Objects: A domain object that is defined by it's attributes
+- Value Objects: A domain object defined by it's attributes
-- Entity: A domain object that is defined by an identity
+- Entity: A domain object defined by an identity
 - Aggregate: A collection of objects bound by a root entity
-- Service: A container for operations that don't conceptually fit other domain objects
+- Service: Contains operations that don't fit other domain objects
-- Repository: An abstraction layer for retrieving existing instances of domain objects
+- Repository: Abstraction for retrieving instances of domain objects
-- Factory: An abstraction layer for creating new instances of domain objects
+- Factory: Abstraction for creating instances of domain objects

 ---

 ## Case Study: Domain Objects

-^ Here are some examples of domain objects in our case study.
-You will note that these names are pulled right from the ubiquitous language we talked about earlier.
+^ Examples of domain objects, pulled from ubiquitous language.

 ![left fit](img/eggs.jpg)